Cancel anytime

 History and Background

-Oracle Corporation, founded in 1977 by Larry Ellison, Bob Miner, and Ed Oates, initially focused on database management systems.
-A significant milestone was the release of Oracle Database, which became a leading relational database system.
-Over time, Oracle expanded into enterprise software, cloud services, and hardware.
+Oracle Corporation, founded in 1977 by Larry Ellison, Bob Miner, and Ed Oates, initially focused on relational database management systems (RDBMS).
+Its early success stemmed from being the first to commercialize an RDBMS using SQL.
+Over time, Oracle expanded into enterprise software, cloud services, and hardware through organic growth and acquisitions.

 Core Business Areas